 Do not lust

 Mathew 5:28 says, “But I say to you that everyone who looks at a woman with lustful intent has already committed adultery with her in his heart.”
 So be careful with your eyes and with your mind.
 Viewing pornography is lust.
-Reading novels that create a figment in your imagination of some ideal man that does not exist is lust.
+Reading novels that create a figment in your imagination of some ideal man that does not exist causes us to lust.
 Using another person to create arousal, regardless of whether they know about it or not, is lust.
 Lust is a slippery slope.
-We must daily make conscious choices to avoid lust, and we are going to mess up.Thankfully we serve a God filled with grace, and He gives us a new day every morning – don’t give up.
+We must daily make conscious choices to avoid lust, and we will mess up.Thankfully we serve a God filled with grace, and He gives us a new day every morning – don’t give up.
 Lust is a big deal.
 I suspect that if lust did not happen, masturbation would not get out of hand like it does.

 The 10 commandments states, “do not covet your neighbor’s wife.”
 Covet means crave, desire or thirst for.
 Notice it does not say, “do not covet.”
 So if anyone is to be pictured during masturbation, it should be your spouse.
 If you are not married, then you should not have anyone in your mind’s eye.